sorrentini2002/AgricolaDBMS/README.md

 - **Customer Support**: Addressing customer requests and ensuring timely service

 The system is designed to streamline operations, improve data accuracy, and enhance decision-making capabilities.

+## Structure
+In this section, you will find an overview of the file structure and the contents included in the project.
+The files are organized as follows:

+- **LICENSE**: License for the project, released under the MIT License.
+- **README.md**: Contains general information about the project, its description, and how to use it.
+- **implementazione in mysql.mwb**: File describing the implementation of the model in MySQL.
+- **implementazione.mwb**: Contains the detailed definition of the database.
+- **intervista di base dati.docx**: Document providing information about the database.
+- **modello entità relazione.pdf**: Diagram of the entities and relationships in the system.
+- **modello logico finito.docx**: Description of the final logical model of the database.
+- **modello semi tradotto.pdf**: Semi-translated version of the model, for better adaptation to SQL language.
+- **report conclusivo.docx**: Document summarizing the final results of the project and conclusions.

 ## Project Objectives
 1. **Design a Robust Database Schema**: